darkworldchamp/ETH-AVAX_module3/README.md

  - User can transfer tokens from thier own account to another .

 ### Transfer Tokens from
-- Only owner can use this feature.
+- Only owner can use this function.
 - Owner can transfer tokens from one account to another.

 ### Prerequisites